pinefoambath/gatsby-portfolio/README.md

-Gatsby page for a portfolio page; configured to read content from Markdown files.
+Scaffolding for a Gatsby portfolio page; configured to read content from Markdown files.